 Troubleshooting the Internal Amplifier of a Subwoofer

-If a subwoofer is not outputting any audio, no longer powering on, or is powering off within a few minutes, the first thing to check is the subwoofer's built-in amplifier.
+If a subwoofer is not outputting any audio, but is still showing an illuminated LED indicator, the first thing to check is the subwoofer's built-in amplifier.

 Please Note: This is geared towards "home theater" subwoofers, not the subwoofers that come with our soundbars or computer speakers.